 Licenses and Permits

-This is especially important with the contractor and service-type businesses or if you are selling a medical practice.
-Not all licenses and permits are transferrable.
-In fact, in California, not many are at all.
-The buyer must obtain their own licensing and, in some cases, new permits.
+This is especially important for contractor and service-type businesses, or when selling a medical practice.
+Not all licenses and permits are transferable.
+In fact, in California, there are not many.
+The buyer must obtain their licensing and, in some cases, new permits.

-As a buyer, you will need to determine those licenses and what they are going to cost you on your own.
-That helps you determine how much the business will truly cost you.
+As a buyer, you will need to determine those licenses and what they will cost you on your own.
+That helps you determine the actual cost of the business to you.

 Environmental Issues

 There are two common types of environmental issues.
-The first is environmental studies of your property or property that you rent or lease to make sure there are no issues that could cause them to be fined or at worst shut down.
+The first is to conduct environmental studies of your property or the property you rent or lease to ensure there are no issues that could lead to fines or, at worst, shutdown.

-The second aspect is the materials you use to conduct your business and the effect they have on the environment.
-If you have a landscaping, pest control business, or other business where you handle chemicals and other potential pollutants, this includes everything about those materials including how you dispose of them, and MSDS sheets and other documentation on all of them.
+The second aspect is the materials you use to conduct your business and their impact on the environment.
+Suppose you have a landscaping, pest control business, or other business that handles chemicals and other potential pollutants.
+In that case, this includes everything related to those materials, including how you dispose of them, as well as MSDS sheets and other documentation on all of them.

 Material Contracts

-Whatever contracts the company has, especially those that will continue to be binding even after the company is sold, should be shared as well.
-This means with employees, contractors, suppliers, customers (more on this in a moment), and more.
+Whatever contracts the company has, especially those that will remain binding even after the company is sold, should also be shared.
+This includes employees, contractors, suppliers, customers (more on this later), and others.

-The buyer will also want to see your past contracts at least for the last few years.
-They want to make sure those contracts have been fulfilled, but it also gives them insight into how the business is being run.
+The buyer will also want to see your past contracts, at least for the last few years.
+They want to ensure that those contracts have been fulfilled, but it also provides them with insight into how the business is being run.

 Customer Information